This document sets out the editorial policy for the production of information on our clinical trials database.

 We include lay summaries of trial results on the clinical trials database.

 When a trial closes to recruitment, the administration staff make a note on the internal (Oracle) database to make an initial request for results 18 months later.
 Unless a trial team have specified that results will be available earlier.

 They then contact the trial team at that time to ask if results are available.
 If they are, they make a note of them on our internal database so the writers can prepare a summary of the results.
 If not, they make a note of when results are due and flag the trial on our internal database to ensure we contact the team again at that time.
 The timescale varies depending on factors such as the type and phase of trial.
 If the trial team don’t send results to us, the administration team can search for published results via PubMed and if found, flag this on the internal database.

 When results are available, one of the Patient Information Web team writers prepares a plain English summary, which is reviewed externally before being added to the website.

 If we are unable to obtain results for a trial on the site, or a trial team informs us that there will not be any results available, we add brief wording to that effect.

 This process for writing, editing and approving results summaries mostly reflects the preparation of open trial summaries as above.
 If an organisation has informed us that they don’t need to approve individual summaries based on published results, we send a copy of the summary to them for their information.

-If the summary is based on preliminary results, the trial team will be asked if and when further results may be available.
-According to their response, a note will be made on the internal database and the administration staff will contact them again at the appropriate time.
+We try to base the summary on the final published results when possible.
+But we may at times summarise preliminary results.
+If this is the case, we ask the trial team if and when further results may be available.
+According to their response, the administration team make a note on the internal database and the administration staff will contact them again at the appropriate time.
 Once further results are received, these can be incorporated into the summary with the approval of the trial team.